cloudflare/cf-app/_sources/gettingstarted.txt

    for example), directories or even individual pages for App deployment.
 Currently, Apps are deployed site-wide, with exclusion possible via Page Rules.
+-  Credit card numbers for testing billing end-to-end
 -  Sandbox - Controlled domain and account where developers may view live apps and test their own apps beyond their own domain.
--  Credit card numbers for testing billing end-to-end
 -  cloudflare.json linter

 Promotion
 ---------

 CloudFlare promotes Apps in multiple places at multiple times.
+Here's some of the possibilities.
+We are open to new ideas.

 -  Apps marketplace <https://www.cloudflare.com/apps>
 -  App detail page <https:/www.cloudflare.com/apps/trumpet> (example)